-I live on 1.5 acres, on a private dirt road in a semi rural area.
-My property is partially wooded & woods are on 3 sides of it.
+I live on 1.5 acres, on a private gravel road in a semi rural area.
+Property is partially wooded, with woods on 3 sides of it.
 Driveway is couple hundred yards off the county road & about 15 min. off I-5.
 Quiet, private area.

 Only 1 neighbor is visible from my place & they are snowbirds.

 Driveway is 140' long.
 The large area in front of my shop is 100' long x 65' wide.
 Room to turn around & park.
 Can get H2O & 15amp to any spot.
 30amp is available to most of my parking areas.

 ***NOTE: If there is a area burn ban, it means no fires at all.
 This includes no charcoal briquettes.
 Propane bbq's are OK.
 Burn bans are not uncommon in Eastern WA in the summer.